Corporate Tax Guide for Singapore

 The foreign-sourced incomes of all the companies in Singapore are exempted from corporate tax under certain conditions.
 The foreign-sourced incomes include foreign branch profits, dividends and service income.
 The conditions are:

-- The highest rate of tax in the foreign country from where the income is received is at least of minimum 15%.
+- The highest rate of tax in the foreign country from where the income is received is at least of minimum 15%; and

 - The foreign income has been subjected to foreign tax in the country of origin.